Becaplermin

-Becaplermin (brand name Regranex) is a cicatrizant, available as a topical gel.
+Becaplermin, sold under the brand name Regranex, is a cicatrizant, available as a topical gel.
 Regranex is a human platelet-derived growth factor indicated along with good wound care for the treatment of lower extremity diabetic neuropathic ulcers.
 It is also known as "platelet-derived growth factor BB".

 Medical uses

-The drug is used for the treatment of diabetic foot ulcers.
+Becaplermin is used for the treatment of diabetic foot ulcers.
 Studies of becaplermin showed that when used with good wound care, complete healing significantly increased and the ulcers healed on average 6 weeks faster.
 Pharmacoeconomic studies reinforce the cost effectiveness of becaplermin as an adjunct to good wound care.

 The amount of becaplermin to be applied will vary depending upon the size of the ulcer area.
 Becaplermin should be stored in the refrigerator.
 Analysis of healing human wounds showed that PDGF-BB induces fibroblast proliferation and differentiation and was found to increase healing in patients with decreased healing capacity, such as people living with diabetes.